Credit Karma Editorial Guidelines

 MattCarneyImage: MattCarney

-Matt Carney is an associate content strategist at Credit Karma with a passion for connecting people with information they need.
+Matt Carney is an editor at Credit Karma with a passion for connecting people with information they need.
 He draws on years of experience working in member support at Credit Karma as well as his background in independent bookselling.
 Matt studied at Tulane University, where he majored in sociology and minored in French and creative writing.
 He is currently pursuing a Master’s degree in library and information science from San Jose State University.

 Matt-Stephens-5 copyImage: Matt-Stephens-5 copy